 While traditional burial was the only choice for many decades, we've entered a new phase, and people are looking for something different.
-Innovations and new ideas abound, some of which are a reaction to increasingly scarce land or other environmental concerns.
+Innovations abound, some of which are a reaction to increasingly scarce land or other environmental concerns.
 Here’s a summary of non-traditional burial options you may find interesting.

 Alkaline Hydrolysis, aka Water Cremation